 - 2. Employees completing twenty (20) years of service shall be entitled to apply for a maximum of two (2) thirty-two (32) day sick leave extensions. - 3.
 Any employee in the Lynn School Department excluded or removed from employment on account of tuberculosis in a communicable state shall be carried on sick leave with pay for the entire period of such exclusion or removal, but in no case for more than two (2) years, and for such further additional period as they may be entitled to under the regulations of the Lynn School Committee. - 4.
 Each member of the bargaining unit shall receive a notice of their accrued sick leave during the month of September.
 The information should be transmitted in a sealed envelope. - 5.
-Effective September 1, 2004, after thirty (30) consecutive days of absence, the School Committee has the right to send an employee to a physician chosen by the School Committee at School Committee expense.
+After thirty (30) consecutive days of absence, the School Committee has the right to send an employee to a physician chosen by the School Committee at School Committee expense.
 If the employee's physician and the School Committee's physician disagree, the School Committee reserves the right to send the employee to a third doctor not affiliated with the first or second at School Committee expense.
-The employee will be bound by the majority opinion of the physicians visited. - 6.
-Members of the bargaining unit may participate in the teacher unit sick bank under the regulations in Article VIII, Section B., of the teachers contract.
-(Voted by the Lynn Teachers Union on February 15, 1995.)
+The employee will be bound by the majority opinion of the physicians visited.